zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 ```
 |
-+-- Evaluation MasterScript.R # this script is outdated no longer useful
++-- Evaluation MasterScript.R # this script is outdated and no longer useful
 +-- wsp-qPCR Evaluation.R # Code of the function
 |
 +-- Visualization/ # Scripts for visualization of the thesis data